carlooosdev/carlooosdev/README.md

 - [Bashwords](https://github.com/carlooosdev/bashwords) - Bashwords is a simple password manager made using BASH.
 This one is for those who like minimal-terminal style software.

+- [Clicker](https://github.com/carlooosdev/clicker) - Clicker is a simple auto clicker made in C.

 Feel free to explore my repositories for more projects and contributions!

 ---